carlosbc24/MD4DSP-m2python/README.md

 5. Clean conda and pip caches:
     ```shell
-    $ conda clean --all -y
+    $ conda clean --all --yes
     $ pip cache purge
     ```
    This step will prevent you from retrieving libraries from the conda or pip caches, which may be incompatible with